 Partnership

-General partnerships consist of 2 or more co-owners that will share in decision-making for the partnership and invest capital.
-Like a sole proprietorship, they can be formed informally by 2 people simply starting to work towards shared goals for the business for profit, however, it is beneficial to file a partnership agreement with the state.
+General partnerships consist of 2 or more co-owners who will share in decision-making for the partnership and invest capital.
+Like a sole proprietorship, they can be formed informally by two people simply starting to work towards shared goals for the business for profit.
+However, it is beneficial to file a partnership agreement with the state.
 Every partner has the right to participate in the management of the business.

-Losses fall equally on the partners, and partners will share equally in partnership profit.
-For taxation purposes, partnerships are taxed on a pass-through basis, meaning the business assets are only taxed once but they are paid on a partner’s individual tax return.
-Partners may be able to dissolve the partnership, leading to the winding up of partnership affairs, which may be a harsh process and may lead to legal disputes.
+Losses are shared equally by the partners, and they will share the partnership’s profit equally.
+For taxation purposes, partnerships are taxed on a pass-through basis, meaning the business assets are only taxed once, but the taxes are paid on a partner’s individual tax return.
+Partners may be able to dissolve the partnership, leading to the winding up of partnership affairs, which can be a harsh process and may result in legal disputes.

 Pro’s